 Estates and trusts are subject to New Mexico personal income tax.
-The fiduciary for an estate or trust must file Form FID-1.
+The fiduciary for an estate or trust must file a FID-1 return.

-Each beneficiary of an estate or trust must include his or her share of the estate or trust income on the New Mexico personal or corporate income tax return even if the estate or trust was not required to file Form FID-1.
+Each beneficiary of an estate or trust must include his or her share of the estate or trust income on the New Mexico personal or corporate income tax return even if the estate or trust was not required to file FID-1.